KewaiiGamer/VencordKlipyPlugin/README.md

-This is a plugin for better discord that adds the option to search on klipy.com instead of giphy/tenor.
+This is a plugin for vencord that adds the option to search on klipy.com instead of giphy/tenor.
 It currently adds a search field in favorites category which can be used to search Klipy.com

 # How to install: